-It’s a few days out from Christmas and while I feel a traditional tingle of anticipation, there are many more swirling emotions at this time of year.
-I’m mindful of my mum, who miss more at this time of year than any other.
+It’s a few days out from Christmas, and while I feel a traditional tingle of anticipation, there are many more swirling emotions at this time of year.
+I’m mindful of my mum, who I miss more at this time of year than any other.
 She was the Christmas specialist, and there’s no-one to take her place.
 I’m also very aware of my own situation, and the variety of permutations that come from it.

-Though I have invitations I’m certain that I’ll be spending the day itself alone (I’ll be celebrating at different functions in the days leading to it).
+Though I have invitations, I’m certain that I’ll be spending the day itself alone (I’ll be celebrating at different functions in the days leading to it).
 This is my choice.
 I don’t want to go halfway until I can go all the way.
-I don’t want to compromise on what it means to me, and so if I can’t have it all I want none of it.
+I don’t want to compromise on what it means to me, and so if I can’t have it all, I want none of it.
 It’s a kind of penance, a reminder and a motivator combined: this is what it is now, but won’t always be.
-In any case I’ll be butterflying a chicken and cooking it on the barbie – I won’t be going without.
+In any case, I’ll be butterflying a chicken and cooking it on the barbie – I won’t be going without.

-For me it’s a reflective time of year.
+For me, it’s a reflective time of year.
 Over the weekend I inaugurated what I hope to be an annual event: H’s annual Christmas email, which I sent out to some of the people who have been of particular assistance to me this year.
-I don’t take it for granted, and I wanted to express my appreciation, and say the things that mostly you never say.
+I don’t take it for granted, and I wanted to express my appreciation and say the things that mostly you never say.

-I’ve also been thinking about I want.
+I’ve also been thinking about what I want.
 This has been the source of some conjecture lately, if not forever.
 What do I yearn for?
 This is a tricky question to answer.
 I feel things, and sometimes strongly, but then frequently they are counter-acted by a competing consideration: I want to share and be with someone, but then I’m fearful of being ‘conventional’, as I wrote last week.

 That’s been in my head through the week.
 Seems to me I have a set of hopes which don’t sit comfortably with some of the attributes that drive me forward.
 I posed the question last week: when did I figure I wanted to be different from everyone else?
-I didn’t have the answer last week, but not long after I asked the question the answer seemed to come to me, like a memory summoned by the circumstance.
+I didn’t have the answer last week, but not long after I asked the question, the answer seemed to come to me, like a memory summoned by the circumstance.

-When I was 15 we moved from Melbourne to Sydney as a family.
-Dad had got a promotion and there it was.
-Till then I had been a reasonably typical kid.
+When I was 15, we moved from Melbourne to Sydney as a family.
+Dad had got a promotion, and there it was.
+Till then, I had been a reasonably typical kid.
 I didn’t look too far ahead, I was sensitive, but mostly just had fun with the typical child’s lack of self-consciousness.
-Then as we moved I was required to sit a test with the NSW department of education before I could start school.
+Then, as we moved, I was required to sit a test with the NSW department of education before I could start school.
 They had to assess me, but the test was pretty much an IQ test.
 I remember it vaguely, remember turning up blithely and sitting there ticking boxes and writing answers, and afterwards not thinking much about it.
-Then, some time later, the results came in.
+Then, sometime later, the results came in.
 I was, they said, of “well above average” intelligence.

 It seems now that it was a notion that hijacked me away from a life I might otherwise have had.
 This was one attribute of many, but it was the attribute that had been measured and which I had been proved to be in the elite range, and so it was this attribute that had pre-eminence in my life.